Superwutz/supoxy/README.md

 Reads the JSON Values from SMA Sunny Portal and presents them formatted or Raw.
 It can be used in conjunction with FHEM to display your own statistic about your photovoltaic.

+This project was initially created in 2014 by Tommy-LSA and is now (2018) continued by Superwutz.

+I will try to develop this thing furthermore and keep it up to date!

 INSTALL
 =======
 1. Place the Files from "Distribution" Directory in an accessible path (eg /opt/fhem/suproxy)